Posts

 A Nushell environment for Nix derivations.
 I forked the original after it went unmaintained to keep it usable and add features like environment binding.

-Nushell, Nix, Bash
+Technologies: Nushell, Nix, Bash

 browser-session-mcp